aclifton-pillar/react-native-with-ci/README.md

 e2e/UI test, a Gradle build for running tests, and workflows for running them in Github Actions.
 Plunder this repository and adapt to your project as needed.

+## However

+Running an android emulator for detox tests on Github Actions is still being worked on, what you see here probably doesn't work yet.

+## Also

 There are also a couple of branches:

 * `websocket-middleware-spike` demonstrates creating a Redux middleware for websockets.